agda/agda/doc/user-manual/language/cubical.lagda.rst

 path to where the ``agda/cubical`` library has been installed).
 For details of Agda's library management see :ref:`package-system`.

-Expert users who doesn't want to rely on ``agda/cubical`` can just add the relevant import statements at the top of their file (for details see :ref:`primitives-ref`).
+Expert users who do not want to rely on ``agda/cubical`` can just add the relevant import statements at the top of their file (for details see :ref:`primitives-ref`).
 However, for beginners it is recommended that one uses at least the core part of the